 The Art Walk

-The Napa Art walk came about through the work of the City of Napa and Arts Council of Napa Valley.
-Giving back to the arts and encouraging businesses to add art into their builds has been a big push in the city.
-You can see art pieces all over town, even those that are not associated with the art walk themsevlves, such as the dancing feet that are popular along the Riverfront Promenade.
+The Napa Art walk came about through the work of the City of Napa and Arts Council of Napa Valley, giving back to the arts and encouraging businesses to add artwork into their builds.
+You can see art pieces all over town, even those that are not associated with the art walk themselves, such as the dancing feet that are popular along the Riverfront Promenade.

 The first thing you will see outside of Napa General Store is the large mural under the silos that tells the story of Napa and its river.
 This was a really cool piece and one that I enjoyed seeing.

-Next to it there is Solar Flare by Patricia Vader, which is a a unique piece made of bike rims.
+Next to it, there is Solar Flare by Patricia Vader, which is a unique piece made of bike rims.

-From there you get to walk along the river and can see the large fish that looks like it is jumping in the river.
-It is not part of the art walk but it is cool to see.
+From there, you get to walk along the river and see the large fish that looks like it is jumping in the river.
+It is not part of the art walk, but it is cool to see.

 As you weave back into the city from the river, you will come to the Bone Totem by Eileen Fitz-Faulkner.

-This leads to Treasures from the Sea by LT Mustardseed which was probably my favorite as it was fun with its unique parts all combining to form a fish.
+This leads to Treasures from the Sea by LT Mustardseed, which was probably my favorite as it was fun with its distinct used parts, all combining to form a fish.

-Next to this is the Napa 9/11 Memorial which I would recommend you check out as well as it is a beautiful memorial in the city.
+Next to this is the Napa 9/11 Memorial that I would recommend you check out as it is a beautiful memorial in the city.